ethereum/portal-network-specs/witness.md

 The format described in this document can be used to store and build partial hexary Patricia Merkle Tries and forests in a linear way.

-It can be used to store the whole or a partial trie (for executing the block w/o any trie), or a subtrie of that (can be used for semi-stateless initial sync).
+It can be used to store full or sparse tries as well.
+It is also suitable to store subtries that can be used for semi-stateless initial sync and other semi-stateless operations.

 ## Notation & Data types

 ### Basic data types